DaveGutHib/Project-Portfolio-3/README.md

 ![Manually changing key names](assets/images/coding_confirmation_of_correct_value.png) _Even though this value is correct, it was still removed.
 Since how FADC values are derived are consistent across all characters and moves, this has the potential to be universally automated at the code level.
 Therefore individual values referencing it are redundant_

-Further complications emerged when normalising the damage data for Chun-Li's attacks, where a value of **N** is presented, but never defined
+Further complications emerged when normalising the damage data for **Chun-Li**'s attacks, where a value of **N** is presented, but never defined

 ![Undefined N value](assets/images/coding_chunli_challenge.png)